 Bank Y has 46% more new clients and Bank Z has 59% more new clients than Bank X. Because the scale on the -axis goes up to 1200, it decreases the relative size of the bars on the graph.
 An appropriate scale would extend to no further than 600.

-As you can see, it is important to keep an eye on the data and the way that it is presented to us.
+As you can see, it is important to keep an eye on the data and the way that it is presented to you.
 In order to improve your skills in spotting misleading data, let’s see how you can design data displays to intentionally exaggerate or minimize comparisons.

 Mei Ling knows that her grade point average has dropped but doesn’t want her parents to notice.
 It went from 3.75 to 3.25 in one semester.
 How can she change manipulate a graph to mislead them?
 She decides to change the width of the bars to make the lower score look bigger.

 In this graph, the second semester bar looks even bigger than the first.
 Of course, it’s not as tall.
 Do you think her parents will notice?
 Why or why not?
-Discuss your opinion with a neighbor.

 Use this graph to answer the following questions.

-Solution: No, the dates are evenly spaced.
+The answer is no, the dates are evenly spaced.